Azure-Samples/microsoft-identity-express/README.md

 ---

 This project illustrates a simple wrapper around the [ConfidentialClientApplication](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html) class of the [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#microsoft-authentication-library-for-node-msal-node) (MSAL Node), in order to streamline routine authentication tasks such as login, logout and token acquisition, as well as securing routes and controlling access.
+In doing so it takes inspiration from the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) with respect to developer experience.

 This is an open source project.
 [Suggestions](https://github.com/Azure-Samples/msal-express-wrapper/issues/new) and [contributions](https://github.com/Azure-Samples/msal-express-wrapper/blob/dev/CONTRIBUTING.md) are welcome!